NVIDIA/aistore/docs/cli/bucket.md

 OPTIONS:
-   --all             copy all objects from a remote bucket including those that are not present (not "cached") in the cluster --cont-on-err     keep running archiving xaction in presence of errors in a any given multi-object transaction --force, -f       force an action
+   --all             copy all objects from a remote bucket including those that are not present (not "cached") in the cluster --cont-on-err     keep running archiving xaction (job) in presence of errors in a any given multi-object transaction --force, -f       force an action
    --dry-run         show total size of new objects without really creating them --prepend value   prefix to prepend to every copied object name, e.g.: